Lindsey Miller-Lerman: Other

 In 1993, Miller-Lerman's name was mentioned as being under consideration in the selection process for United States Attorney General during Bill Clinton's presidency.
 Senator J. James Exon was one of her supporters.
 Janet Reno was eventually selected for the position.

+In 2026, a portrait of her was placed in the Nebraska State Capitol’s “Lawyers Room”, making her the first woman to have a portrait there.